 Apple Public CA provides instructions on how to submit a Certificate Problem Report publicly available online 24x7.
-After a Certificate Problem Report is received for a Certificate, it will be investigated by the Apple Public CA compliance team within 24 hours of receipt.
-If, as a consequence of the investigation, a revocation is required, an Apple Public CA representative will authorize the revocation in accordance with [Section 4.9.1.1](#). and a RA Officer will execute it.
+After a Certificate Problem Report is received for a Certificate issued by Apple Public CA under this CPS, it will be investigated by the Apple Public CA compliance team within 24 hours of receipt.
+If, as a consequence of the investigation, a revocation is required, an Apple Public CA representative will authorize the revocation in accordance with [Section 4.9.1.1](#) and an RA Officer will execute it.